Aethagoan/Gas-Station-Simulator/README.md

 0. Revenue inside of gas station to keep track of money.
 0. Some function that creates random cars and passes them along at random intervals.
 0. Some way to pause / resume the simulation.
 0. A way to modify all values in the simulation.
-(Over acheiving (very last))
+(Over acheiving)
-0. Have a clerk poowered by a large language model that answers all questions from customers
+0. Have a clerk powered by a large language model that answers all questions from customers